-The traditional foundation of emotional intelligence rests on two common-sense second assumption is that emotions are automatically (7) (created) by events in the world, and you can learn to control them through rationality.
+The traditional foundation of emotional intelligence rests on two common-sense (5) (hypotheses).
+The first is that it's possible to detect the emotions of other people accurately.
+That is, the human face and body are said to broadcast happiness, sadness, anger, fear, and other emotions, and if you observe closely enough, you can read these emotions like words on a (6) (center).
+The second assumption is that emotions are automatically \\\\\(7) \\\\(created) by events in the world, and you can learn to control them through rationality.
 This idea is one of the most cherished beliefs in Western civilization.
-For example, in many legal systems, there's a distinction between a crime of passion, where your emotions allegedly (8) (controlled) your good sense, and a premeditated crime that involved rational planning.
+For example, in many legal systems, there's a distinction between a crime of passion, where your emotions allegedly \\\\\(8) \\\\(controlled) your good sense, and a premeditated crime that involved rational planning.
 In economics, nearly every popular model of investor behavior separates emotion and cognition.